The new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 That’s A Plenty Farm & Pollinator Habitat is situated in the floodplain of the Connecticut River in Hadley, MA.
 Only 72 ft. wide by 1/4 mile long, this farm is one of many strips sized as the amount of land one ox can plow in a day (in an earlier time).

 We are proud that an article about our farm was the cover story for the November 2016 issue of ACRES USA, an eco-farming magazine.
-Read the article here: november16_pollinators-welcome
+Read the article here.

 On May 31, 2022, Cathy was interviewed on the Farm to Fork radio program, hosted by Jessica Tanner of Valley Free Radio WXOJ.
 Listen here.